Jackie-Xie/settingWeb/web/README.md

 # website
-This website based on angular &amp; angular
+This website based on bootstrap &amp; angular

 # version
 1.5.0